Management5Exceptions/ProjectManagement/README.md

  - Interstitials

 ## General Requirements
- - Targeted versions must be iOS 12.0 and later.
+ - Minimum targeted version must be iOS 12.0 and later.

-# Step 1: Add Appylar to your Bundle
+# Step 1: Add Appylar to your project bundle

 Make sure `Pods` is available in your project's directory.
 Then import the class in your UIViewController Class